oduameh/node-course/docs/Instructions/getting-started.md

 Save with `ctrl + o` and exit the editor with `ctrl + x`

-Source your bash file and then check your paths
+Source your bash file and then check your paths:

 ```
 cd